ironhack-datalabs/data-ber-10-19/module-1_projects/data-thieves-project/README.md

 ## Project Goals
 During this project you will:
 * Learn how to obtain data from different sources, including APIs, open source datasets and/or scrape data from the web.
-* Learn how to use plots to better understand the data you are using and also to explain insights to your audience.
+* Learn how to use plots(pandas plots) to better understand the data you are using and also to explain insights to your audience.
 * Learn how to integrate plots into your presentations.

 ## Data Workflow
-In this project you will focus on Data Extraction techniques, while continue developing your Data Wrangling and starting to Visualize Data.
+In this project you will focus on Data Extraction techniques, while continue developing your Data Wrangling skills.

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are:
 * The project must be planned.
 That is why creating a Kanban board is important.
 You can find a template for Trello [here](https://trello.com/b/26Wr3pVF/project-3-data-thief).
 Remember that you **CAN'T CODE** until your project is planned.
-* Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure.
+* Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure..
-* The only tool you can use to plot is a Zeppelin notebook.
 * Your project must include data from at least 2 different data sources (APIs & web, dataset & APIs, etc.).
 * Your project must include a database of your design created in a cloud (e.g. Google Cloud Platform) and a complete analysis of your data including the most meaningful insights you found.
 * The project needs to be presented to your colleagues on the day of the presentation.

-The **mandatory** deliverables that you must turn in are:
-* Link to the repository you used while working on your project.
-The repository must include all the files you used to complete your analysis.
-Remember to commit often to avoid trouble in case you mess up: this means more than 1 commit!
-* Link to Trello or picture of your Kanban Board.
-Include the link or picture in the README file.
-* The credentials to access your database (remember to create a read-only user since you will probably be using a public github repository).
-* A paper illustrating your project in JSON format created through Zeppelin (more details in the JSON Structure section).

 The **deadline** to turn in the deliverables is right before the project presentations.